simonsobs/ocs/docs/user/docker_config.rst

     default template.
 For more information see the `docker compose documentation`_.

+    If you use this functionality, be aware that environment variables must be explicitly passed to sudo via the ``-E`` flag, for example: ``$ sudo -E docker-compose up -d``

 For more details on configurations for individual containers, see the service documentation pages, for instance in the Agent Reference section.